erenster2000/monad-blitz/endpoints.md

 # Monad Hackathon Backend API

-Bu doküman, Monad Hackathon backend servisinin mevcut API endpoint'lerini ve nasıl kullanılacağını açıklar.
+This document describes the available API endpoints of the Monad Hackathon backend service and how to use them.

 ---

-## 1. Sağlık Kontrolü (Health Check)
+## 1. Health Check

-Sunucunun çalışır durumda olup olmadığını kontrol etmek için kullanılır.
+Used to check if the server is running.

 -   **Method:** `GET`
 -   **Path:** `/`

-### İstek
+### Request

-Herhangi bir parametre veya gövde (body) gerektirmez.
+Does not require any parameters or body.

-### Başarılı Cevap
+### Successful Response

 -   **Status Code:** `200 OK`
 -   **Body:**